 To sum it all up, mitigating favoritism starts with awareness.
 By implementing these strategies, organizations can create a more inclusive and equitable environment that values diversity and promotes fairness.

 Even when behaviors or decisions appear to lack any connection to a protected class, it may have one indirectly.
 For example, Officer Muldrow was replaced in the intelligence unit by a man.
-IT may only take allegations to lead to severe legal consequences for the organization.
+It may only take one allegation to put the organization at risk.
 This could take the form of official legal action or employees and stakeholders questioning the human and moral goodness of an organization they once trusted.

 Our motivation here is to highlight the harm, to both the humans at work and the organization, that stems from favoritism and the poor decisions surrounding it.
 It's often grounded in something preventable: missing or misguided systems, fast and faulty decision-making, and teams missing the resources, training and support they need to be successful.

-If you took thirty seconds to think across the people you influence, what's one realistic change that would meaningfully increase perceptions of fairness and create easier and better decisions by leaders?
+If you took thirty seconds to think across the people you influence, what's one realistic change that would meaningfully increase perceptions of fairness and create easier and better decision-making?
 What would happen if you made that change?
 If you don't?